Bitcoin Security: The Good, The Bad, And The Ugly

-The blockchain is essentially a series of “blocks” that contain transaction history.
+The blockchain is a series of “blocks” containing transaction history.
 The blockchain begins with the genesis block, which is the first block.
 After this genesis block, transactions, and solved hashes, add new blocks, forming a blockchain.

 The following image depicts a blockchain visualization, with the genesis block in green and the longest blockchain in black:

 The blockchain with the most significant labor put into it is considered the best blockchain in the bitcoin protocol, and it is the one that the entire protocol refers to when confirming transactions.
 Once a transaction has been validated, bitcoins are deemed spent.

 Contrary to widespread assumption, it is possible to deceive the blockchain and spend the same bitcoins twice, a practice known as double-spending.
 Bitcoins can be double-spent if a merchant does not wait for transaction confirmation, as attackers can swiftly transmit two competing transactions into the network.
 Another option is to pre-mine a block and then spend the same coins before putting the block into the blockchain.
 However, the amount of computational power necessary to succeed makes it less productive than legitimately mining bitcoins.